PortalTelemedicina/csharp-test/readme.md

 >  * `/signin` - *POST* - receiving an user name and a password
 >  * `/signup` - *POST* - receiving an user full display name, an user name, a password and an e-mail address.
 Upon save time, add the current date and time to the database.
 An unique id must be created and used throughout the `/order/` POST endpoint

-> 2. Create the following authenticate service endpoints
+> 2. Create the following authenticated service endpoints
 >  * `/users` - *GET* - return all inserted users considering the following search and filter parameters:
 >    * search and filter by user name
 >    * search and filter by all or parts of the full display name